saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### (Optional) Saving the Value in a Variable

 Optionally, you can save each value in a variable, in this way you can assign the variable name you prefer.
-For this step, you need to separate every key/value pair in the row, to be able later to add them in the right position.
-To do so, you need to identify each column in the row using their index.
-The first column is index 0, the second one is index 1,...
+For this step, you need to separate every key/value pair in the row so that you can later to add them in the right position.
+To do so, you need to identify each column in the row by its index.
+The first column has an index value of 0, the second column has an index of 1,  and so forth. ```

 As a child component, add the **Set(variable)** component: